mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 When a user clicks on the video (not the video controls) it begins a localization action.
 All localization actions initiate by the video player should immediately pause video playback.
 Localization actions [initiated by the remote app](UDP_Remote_Protocol.md#incoming-commands) should NOT pause video playback.

+### Selecting a localization

+If the user clicks on the border of an existing localization, that single localization should be [selected](UDP_Remote_Protocol.md#select-localizations) and become editable, allowing a user to resize or move the localization.

+Additional localizations can be selected by holding down the command key and clicking on the localizations.
+If more than one localization is selected, they are not editable.

+Multiple localizations can be selected by holding down the command key followed by a single-click + drag.
+This action will draw a selection rectangle.
+Any localization that intersects with the selection rectangle when the mouse button is released is selected.

+Whenever a selection action completes a [select](UDP_Remote_Protocol.md#select-localizations) command is sent to the remote applications.

 ### Editing a localization

-If the user clicks on the border of an existing localization, that single localization should be [selected](UDP_Remote_Protocol.md#select-localizations) and become editable, allowing a user to resize or move the localization.
  The following events set the new coordianates of the localization and send an [update](UDP_Remote_Protocol.md#localizationss-modified) of the localization to the remote app:

 - The user hits enter or other definable key if enter can't be used.
 If we can't use enter, allows the key to be set in preferences.
 - The video leaves the paused state.